 MG Legal, Leading Family Law Solicitors.
 The team that put you first.
 Contact us to speak to a solicitor today: 01524 581306 or email at: email@example.com

-MG Legal’s Family team understand how difficult and distressing it can be when you are facing a disruption to your family life, and that there is an uncertainty that comes with it.
+MG Legal’s Family Team understand how difficult and distressing it can be when you are facing a disruption to your family life, and the uncertainty that comes with it.

 Make sure you choose the right legal team to back you.

-MG Legal – Your Local Solicitors (and YES, we are here to help!)
+MG Legal – Your Local Solicitors.

 Specific Issue Order